 Similar deconstruction is happening to small appliances.
-A broken vacuum cleaner or coffeepot made mostly of plastic may seem destined for the trash bin, but thrifts' recycling programs tear them apart for gold or other precious metals on circuit boards.
+A broken vacuum cleaner or coffee pot made mostly of plastic may seem destined for the trash bin, but thrifts’ recycling programs tear them apart for gold or other precious metals on the circuit board.

-Clothing is the top seller at most secondhand shops, and what doesn't fly off the shelves can be sold or salvaged for other purposes.
+Clothing is the No. 1 seller at most secondhand shops and what doesn’t fly off the shelves can be sold or salvaged for other purposes.

-The Salvation Army doesn't throw away any clothing, said Canfield.
-"We'll take a beat-up desk as long as the donor has a lot of clothing to give," he said.
-"We take the bad with the good because we're finding new ways to repurpose it."
+The Salvation Army doesn’t throw any clothing away, said Canfield.
+“We’ll take a beat-up desk as long as the donor has a lot of clothing to give,” he said.
+“We take the bad with the good because we’re finding new ways to repurpose it.”

 Stained and worn clothing, bedsheets and curtains that once joined the waste stream are now taken out and used to make rags, automotive insulation and carpet padding.

 Vendors pay from 9 to 24 cents per pound for 1,000-pound bales of clothing, some of which are sold to Mexico or Africa.
 Goodwill Minnesota last year amassed more than 15 million pounds of textiles that went to salvage or recycling.

 Thrift store charities are still only collecting scraps from a much larger pile.
 Currently, about 85 percent of used textiles are going into landfills, according to Greg Nelson, division manager of the for-profit USAgain, which has 1,700 collection bins throughout Minnesota.
 They’re collecting about a million pounds per month, about half of which is sent to thrift stores in other countries.